bgawalt/the_slides/README.md

 they come to 291 images of total size 985 MB.
 Their typical resolution was around 5,550 pixels wide by 3,500 pixels tall.

-I will reprocess these images to a width of 600 pixels, since that seems to be just a bit wider than the photos you see in your BlueSky timeline.
+I reprocess these images to a width of 600 pixels, since that seems to be just a bit wider than the photos you see in your BlueSky timeline.

 I've organized these originals in directories with names corresponding to the